zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Follow these steps:**

 1. Re-create the Zowe keystore by deleting it and re-creating it.
-2. In the `zowe.yanl` file that used to launch Zowe, ensure the property `zowe.verifyCertificates` is set to `DISABLED` or `NONSTRICT`.
-The default value is `STRICT` which ensures that Zowe will validate the certificate authority's signing chain is trusted, as well as the IP address for Zowe's servers match the certificate's subject alternative name.
+2. In the `zowe.yaml` file that used to launch Zowe, ensure the property `zowe.verifyCertificates` is set to `DISABLED` or `NONSTRICT`.
+The default value is `STRICT` which ensures that Zowe validates the certificate authority's signing chain is trusted, and that the IP address for Zowe's servers match the certificate's subject alternative name.

 **Important!** Disabling `zowe.verifyCertificates` may expose your server to security risks.
 Ensure that you contact your system administrator before disabling these certificates and use these options only for troubleshooting purposes.